spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/payment-methods/direct-debit-example-implementation/implementation-of-direct-debit-in-the-shared-layer.md

     link: docs/scos/dev/back-end-development/data-manipulation/payment-methods/direct-debit-example-implementation/testing-your-direct-debit-implementation.html
 ---

-This article provides step-by-step instructions on how to identify the new payment type using some unique constants.
+This document provides step-by-step instructions on how to identify the new payment type using some unique constants.
 We are going to define those constants under the `Shared` namespace, since they're needed both for Yves and Zed.

 To identify the new payment type, do the following: